jeffshrager/csminicourse/from_code_to_machine/README.md

 There's no lexer, so you need to put spaces between tokens.
 (Being a native Lisper, I *hate* lexers!)

-The basic project has two parts: Code to Byte Code interpreter, and then a separate part that emulates actual hardware.
+The basic project has two parts: Code to Byte Code interpreter, and then a second part that emulates actual hardware.
+The hardware accepts the same byte code as interpreted by the byte-code interpreter, but treats it as assembly language, translates it to machine language, and executes on a hardware (emulated ... obviously).
 These are "compiler.py" and "virtual_hardware.py".

 Finally, there's an exercise where the student is asked to add for loop capability.
 Given the well-designed base, this is extremely simple, but does require understanding each step of the stack.
 This is "compiler_for" and "virtual_hardware_for".
 (The idea, of course, is not to give the _for part to the student!)